 Hi Mama!
 Congratulations on the new addition to your family.
 I am so excited to work with you and document such a special time in you and your family’s life.
 Having a new baby is quite the whirlwind.
 You blink and they are suddenly 1 month old.
 You blink again and it’s their first birthday.
-You’ll want to preserve the special moments shortly after their arrival.
+You’ll never regret preserving these special moments shortly after their arrival!

 I wanted to share a guide so that you feel fully prepared for the day of your newborn session.
 You will be sleep deprived and still recovering from childbirth, so I hope this gives you some clarity leading up to your newborn photography session date.
 Parents often find themselves stressing over their baby and if they’ll cooperate for their session.
 Going into your newborn session prepared will help make the experience as enjoyable and as seamless as possible!

 Before your baby arrives, we will schedule a tentative date based off of your due date.
-If you are having a scheduled c-section, we can chose an actual session date based off of that.
-We will also discuss colors so I can customize a newborn session for you and put together premium wraps, headbands, bonnets and props.
-I encourage all clients to take a look at my portfolio to be sure my light and airy style matches your vision.
+If you are having a scheduled c-section, we can chose the actual session date based off of that.
+You will complete the Newborn Session Questionnaire and share your color choices so I can customize a newborn session for you.
+I put together premium wraps, headbands, bonnets and props to create a look that you’ll find similar to my portfolio.
 You will want this art displayed on your walls for years to come!

 You will then contact me within 24-48 hours after baby’s arrival to schedule the actual session date and time.
-All newborn sessions are during the week at 9:30 am and are held at my in-home studio.
-I recommend newborn sessions to be scheduled within 7 – 21 days after birth when baby is sleepiest and most flexible for all of the cute little newborn poses I will guide your baby through.
-If your baby is older than 21 days, not all poses will be possible due to their lack of flexibility.
-Rest assured, we can still capture plenty of wrapped poses and create beautiful memories.
+All newborn sessions are held at my in-home studio and scheduled during the week in the morning hours when babies are sleepiest and most cooperative.
+I recommend newborn sessions to be scheduled within 14 – 21 days after birth when baby is sleepiest and most flexible for all of the cute little newborn poses I will guide your baby through.
+If your baby is older than 21 days, rest assured, we can still capture plenty of wrapped poses and lifestyle shots to create beautiful memories.

 The studio will be prepped and ready for your arrival.
 Baby’s love warmth, so a space heater and white noise machine will be running to create a calm and gentle environment.
 Be prepared to sweat and feel free to bring a change of clothes!

-Depending on how far you live from the studio, you will either feed the baby right before you leave (this is if you live close), or as soon as you arrive at the studio (if you are traveling from a distance of further than 30 minutes).
-When you arrive, we will strip baby down and be sure baby has had a full feeding.
-This is one of the most important factors when preparing for your session.
+Depending on how far you live from the studio, you will either feed your baby right before you leave (this is if you live close), or as soon as you arrive at the studio (if you are traveling from a distance of further than 30 minutes).
+When you arrive, I will strip baby down and wrap them in a neutral swaddle.
+During this time, you and your family will change into the looks you chose from my curated client closet.
+Feeding your baby before your session is one of the most important factors when preparing for your session.
 A full baby is a happy baby and babe should be quite sleepy after a nice full feeding.
 This is also why it is very important to arrive on time, or even a few minutes early to your session!